Facilities management workflow for Tallyfy

 task

-Create clear categories for your office waste streams: general waste (landfill), paper and cardboard recycling, mixed recyclables (plastics, metals, glass), organic/compostable waste (if applicable), and special waste (electronics, batteries, toner cartridges).
-Check local recycling regulations to ensure categories align with what your waste hauler actually accepts.
+Set up clear categories for your office waste streams: general waste (landfill), paper and cardboard recycling, mixed recyclables (plastics, metals, glass), organic/compostable waste (if you have it), and special waste (electronics, batteries, toner cartridges).
+Check your local recycling regulations first - you'll want to make sure your categories match what your waste hauler actually accepts, not just what sounds good on paper.

 3